 Part of the lawsuit includes an injunction that requires buyers to assume potential legal liability at the school.

 While details of this lawsuit are being worked out, Goodbye Loans can help determine if you might qualify for the student loan forgiveness as a result of the lawsuit.
-And in the meantime, our team of dedicated student advocates will help reduce your monthly cost to the minimum amount possible until such a time that forgiveness may be a possibility.
+And in the meantime, our team of dedicated student advocates will help you to reduce your monthly cost.
+And to pay the minimum amount possible until such a time that forgiveness may be a possibility.

 Goodbye Loans matches thousands of graduates with federal programs that are offered by The Department of Education to consolidate and lower their current Federal student loans.
 We help you take advantage of the latest regulations put in place by Congress and President Obama and potentially save thousands of dollars.
 Debt is hard to ignore.
 When you’re staring down a ballooning credit card balance and fending off insistent phone calls from angry creditors, it can be an all-consuming enemy.